 Responsible for ensuring that adequate resources, as necessary to carry out the inspection process described in this IMC, are provided to the staff.

-Responsible for the planning, performance, documentation enforcement activities associated with the portions of the NPUF CIP that are performed by Region II.
+Responsible for the planning, performance, and documentation of inspection and enforcement activities associated with the portions of the NPUF CIP that are performed by Region II.

 Responsible for notifying Office of Nuclear Reactor Regulation (NRR) when all construction inspection activities are complete.